ssbc/scuttle-poll/README.md

 ## Acknowledgments

-ssb-loomio was inspired by loomio!
+`scuttle-poll` was inspired by [Loomio](https://www.github.com/loomio/loomio)!
 Massive thanks to Rob Guthrie and James Kiesel for spending time giving us a brain dump of their data model.

 ## See Also